Percina burtoni: Description

-The species is olive in color dorsally, cream-colored ventrally, and has a lateral series of 8-10 dark green to black round or oval blotches.
+The species is olive in color dorsally, cream-colored ventrally, and has a lateral series of 8–10 dark green to black round or oval blotches.
 There is a distinct black spot at the base of the tail.
 The head is dark above and white below.
 In the first dorsal fin is a thin black margin.
 There is a thin orange submarginal band and a wide diffuse black basal band.
 The second dorsal and caudal fins have several narrow black bands; other fins are clear or yellow in color.

 Distribution and habitat

 The blotchside darter is endemic to the United States.
 It can occasionally be found in the Tennessee River system in Tennessee, Virginia, and North Carolina.
-Formerly occurred in the Cumberland River system in Kentucky and Tennessee and may still persist what is known as Little South Fork in Kentucky.
+It formerly occurred in the Cumberland River system in Kentucky and Tennessee and may still persist in what is known as Little South Fork in Kentucky.

 The species lives in swift streams and is usually found over gravel in water 0.5–1 m in depth.
 It has been observed in clear, moderately large streams in which a variety of fishes occur, indicating that it requires high water quality and ecosystem health.
 It appears intolerant of reservoir conditions.